dougeby/IntuneDocs/intune-azure/manage-apps/app-configuration-policies.md

 #ms.custom:
 ---

-# How to use app configuration policies with Intune Azure preview
+# How to use app configuration policies

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]